Home Courses Business School BA (Hons) Business Management and Finance

 Year One

-Your first year focuses on understanding the fundamentals of business management, how decisions are made, how they and affect other business areas.
+Your first year focuses on understanding the fundamentals of business management, how decisions are made and how they affect other business areas.

-During this year you will develop your employability, enterprise awareness, and build a foundation of business knowledge for the rest of your degree.
+During this year you will develop your employability, enterprise awareness and build a foundation of business knowledge for the rest of your degree.

 Year Two